 In the 19th century Benbecula and South Uist were owned by Colonel John Gordon of Cluny, a ruthless landlord who cleared tenants from much of his land, including Nunton Farm, to be replaced by sheep.
 After the First World War, the government promised to return land to ex-soldiers, a promise which it did not keep, hence the raid after which the farm was split into eight crofts.
 Nunton House was also divided, the occupant of 4 Nunton being Roderick MacDonald – look back at those gravestones!
 4 Nunton is now the hostel and the rest of the house is privately owned.

-Our last walk of the day was on the Isle of Flodaigh where we hoped to see seals.
+Our last walk of the day was on the Isle of Flodaigh where we hoped to see seals and otters.
 On the way, the hills of North Uist were looking particularly beautiful and it was necessary to stop several times to look at them.
 The central peak is Eaval.

 Flodaigh is a tiny islet connected by a suitably tiny causeway to Benbecula.
 As we walked out to the seal viewing spot we passed a car which will never go again.
 According to our walking guide it had been pressed into service as a seal information centre, but even this role was now long behind it.
 And what’s that in the bracken?
 A sculpture?
 Or a rusting farm implement?
 Let me think …